e-e-e/a-library/Readme.md

 ```

 DHCP and DNSMasq will fail to start in a readonly system because they need to write information to their lease files.
-This is easily easily solved by creating symbolic links to the tmp directory.
+This is easily fixed by creating symbolic links to the tmp directory.

 ```sh
 # for dhcp.leases